quadsproject/ansible-quads-ssm/README.md

 * Performs all self-service steps:  registration, login, host discovery and scheduling
 * Allows scheduling multiple hosts or passing additional cloud values e.g. `qinq: 1` or `nowipe`
 * Allows setting a host model preference order, or use `all` if you don't care
+* Allows just listing available servers or scheduling specific servers you want
 * Generates list of scheduled hosts and login/authentication details to a local file
 * Generates helper commands for querying assignment validation status and terminating the assignment via it's `assignment_id`

 ---
 ## Requirements